-Cocteau Twins' Elizabeth Fraser announces first release in 13 years
+Elizabeth Fraser announces first release in 13 years

-Cocteau Twins’ Elizabeth Fraser has announced her first new release in 13 years as part of this year’s Record Store Day output.
+Elizabeth Fraser has announced her first new release in 13 years as part of this year’s Record Store Day output.

 - ORDER NOW: Kate Bush is on the cover in the latest issue of Uncut